 Medical devices, such as our EyeGate® II Delivery System, may be evaluated either through the premarket approval, or PMA process, or the 510(k) clearance process, depending on the classification of the device.
 The regulatory classification for the Eyegate® II Delivery System is defined under Code of Federations Regulations 21, Part 890, section 5525 (21CFR 890.5525).
 The FDA has confirmed that the EyeGate® II Delivery System will be submitted under the 510(k) clearance process.
 The FDA has further clarified the Code to state that an iontophoresis device intended for use with a specific drug that has been approved for delivery by iontophoresis is a class II device.
-The Eyegate® II Delivery System will be indicated for use with a specific drug (EGP-437) that will be approved through the NDA process and therefore classified as a class II device.
+The Eyegate® II Delivery System will be indicated for use with a specific drug that has been approved for delivery by iontophoresis is a class II device.
+The Eyegate® II Delivery System will be indicated for use with a specific drug that has been approved through the NDA process and therefore classified as a class II device.
 Gathering clinical evidence for devices is subject to FDA's good clinical practice regulations, including requirements for IRB approval and informed consent.
 Significant risk devices require an approved investigational device exemption application before studies may begin.
 PMA approval typically requires, among other things, the submission of valid scientific evidence in the form of preclinical and clinical data, and a pre-approval inspection to determine if the manufacturing facility complies with cGMP practices under the quality system regulation that governs the design and all elements of the manufacture of devices.
 For clearance, a 510(k) must demonstrate substantial equivalence, i.e., must show that the device is as safe and effective as an already legally marketed device, also known as a predicate device.
 The evaluation of the newer device must not raise different questions of safety and effectiveness than that of the predicate device.
 510(k)s normally do not, but sometimes do, require clinical data for clearance.